-Mr. Geiskopf earned total cash compensation for his services to us in the amount of \$175 and \$175 for fiscal years 2023 and 2022, respectively.
+Mr. Geiskopf earned total cash compensation for his services to us in the amount of \$175 and \$175 for the fiscal years ending December 31, 2023 and 2022, respectively.

 On June 21, 2023, the Company granted Mr. Geiskopf 162,883 stock options, which expire in five years and vest on the first anniversary of the grant date, with an exercise price of \$1.11 per share.
-The value per option of \$0.955 was determined using the Black-Scholes option methodology.
+The fair value per option of \$0.955 was calculated using the Black-Scholes option methodology.

 On June 21, 2023, we granted Mr. Geiskopf restricted stock units with an aggregate fair market value of \$11, payable in 9,854 shares of our common stock.
 The restricted stock units vested on the grant date.
-The price per share as reported by The Nasdaq Capital Market on the day of issuance was \$1.11.
+The price per share as reported by The Nasdaq Capital Market on the day of issuance was \$1.11 and was used to calculate fair market value.